 by Shannen Azuredee

 In the summer of 2003, I became pregnant with my first child while planning my wedding to my then fiancé.
 When I discovered I was having a son, I feared that as he grew older I wouldn’t know what I could teach him about being a man.
 Fast forward to the spring of 2004 when my son was finally born, I remember holding him, just wanting to protect him.
 Knowing there would be nothing I wouldn’t do for him.
-I kept telling myself that it was going to be okay being a single mom, but was it?
+My emotions were getting the best of me and I kept telling myself that it was going to be okay being a single mom, but would it?

 I found out early that I would need to be that man that his father refused to be.
 It’s funny the strength we find in the face of certain obstacles.
 Have you ever tried potty training a male child?
 Every time I instructed him on what to do, he’d listen and then do what he saw me do.
 I tried everything including target practice with Fruit Loops in the toilet.
 Even though he mimicked me, at eighteen months he was fully potty trained.
 It still took a while for him to stand when urinating.